EddieHubCommunity/awesome-github-profiles/README.md

 }
 ```

-Any questions let us know
+Any questions let us know!

 **Join the conversation on our [Discord community](https://discord.com/invite/jZQs6Wu)**